How to Start an LLC in Washington? (5 Steps Needed)

 - How Long It Takes to Get Your LLC Approved in Washington

-It's always a good idea to have a business bank account that's separate from your one.
+Opening an LLC bank account is highly recommended.
 You can open business bank accounts at banks or credit unions, and you'll need the following documents:

 - Certificate of formation of your LLC